 The Contractor must endeavor to leave buffer zones as large as practicable between his operations and any environmentally sensitive areas (fish habitats etc.).
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

 15.7.6 Access Channel Final Profiles - Hold Point